-Citing 'crisis,' Trump to seek border wall support in televised address
+Trump to highlight border 'crisis,' seek wall support in televised address

 Critics have decried the previous separation of migrant children from families, the use of tear gas at the border and the case of two Guatemalan migrant children who died in U.S. custody in December.

-Reporting by Jeff Mason; Additional reporting by Susan Heavey in Washington and Kenneth Li and Mica Rosenberg in New York; Writing by Alistair Bell; Editing by Frances Kerry
+Reporting by Jeff Mason; Additional reporting by Susan Heavey and Ginger Gibson in Washington and Kenneth Li and Mica Rosenberg in New York; Writing by Alistair Bell; Editing by Frances Kerry